onflow/docs/docs/concepts/flow-token/concepts.md

 ### Network Management

-The Service Account administrates other smart contracts that manage various aspects of the Flow network, such as epochs and (in the future) validator staking auctions.
+The Service Account administers other smart contracts that manage various aspects of the Flow network, such as epochs and (in the future) validator staking auctions.

 ### Governance